wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Added a check to prevent an extra empty line output with a notice/message.
+- Added a new utility function in the plugin to retrieve wp user roles by ID.

 = 4.0.7 =
 - Stripe sca subscriptions enhancement: restore the custom field value from the original webhook notification (when available).